Shane Duffy: Republic of Ireland

-A year later on 2 September 2017, Duffy scored his first Republic of Ireland goal, in a 1–1 draw against Georgia.
+A year later, on 2 September 2017, Duffy scored his first Republic of Ireland goal, in a 1–1 draw against Georgia.
 Two months later, Duffy played in both legs of the World Cup Play–Offs for a place in the World Cup against Denmark, which he scored the opening goal in the second leg, as Republic of Ireland lost 5–1 on aggregate and Denmark qualified for the 2018 FIFA World Cup.
 On 7 June 2019, Duffy scored an 85th minute headed equalizer for the Republic of Ireland against Denmark in a Euro 2020 qualifier, securing a 1–1 draw and preserving Ireland's unbeaten start to the campaign.
 On 18 November 2019, he captained Republic of Ireland for the first time, as they drew 1–1 against Denmark.

 He retained the captaincy in Stephen Kenny's first game in charge of Ireland on 3 September 2020, scoring with an injury time header in the 1–1 draw with Bulgaria in the UEFA Nations League.

 Duffy made his 50th appearance for the Republic of Ireland on 11 November 2021, helping keep a clean sheet in the goalless 2022 World Cup qualifier tie at home against Portugal.
 Three days and one cap later, Duffy scored the opening goal, a header from a free kick, in an eventual 3–0 away win over Luxembourg, coming in the dead rubber World Cup qualifier.

 Personal life

-Duffy said he's close friends with former teammate, Darron Gibson.
+Duffy said he is close friends with former teammate, Darron Gibson.
 Duffy attended a St. Anne's school in Ireland, and supported Celtic growing up.
 Duffy has two children.

-Duffy once ranked Wigan Athletic's supporters as "the worst fans in England" and compared the atmosphere at the DW Stadium's atmosphere to a "library".
+Duffy once ranked Wigan Athletic's supporters as "the worst fans in England" and compared the atmosphere at the DW Stadium to a "library".
 In December 2017, he was fined £811 after being convicted of speeding by breaking a 30 mph limit in his Mercedes.
-In May 2020, Duffy's father, Brian, passed away at age of 53.
+In May 2020, Duffy's father, Brian, died aged 53.
 He previously suffered a family bereavement that saw him miss a match during his playing career.

+In 2017, Duffy tweeted a tribute to Provisional Irish Republican Army (IRA) leader Martin McGuinness upon his death.
+He faced online criticism and his club, Brighton, requested he remove the tribute.
+He had previously been criticised over tweets from his account in support of the IRA, although he claimed not to be responsible.

+In 2024, prior to Norwich City's play-off semi-final fixture against Leeds United, Duffy was arrested and subsequently charged with "driving while unfit through drink" after an alleged incident in Hethersett, Norfolk, close to his home.
+After pleading guilty to the charge he was banned from driving for three years.